National Book Festival

 During the Festival, representatives from all 56 Centers will staff tables to promote their book selections and other literary works reflective of their unique locations.
 The Roadmap to Reading is the area in the convention center where these 56 tables will be assembled and has been a part of the Festival since 2002.

-This year, Colorado will be represented by 2023 Colorado Book Awards General Nonfiction winner Vauhini Vara’s book The Immortal King Rao (adult title), and 2023 Colorado Book Awards Young Adult Literature winner Meg Long’s book Cold the Night, Fast the Wolves.
+This year, Colorado will be represented by 2023 Colorado Book Awards General Fiction winner Vauhini Vara’s book The Immortal King Rao (adult title), and 2023 Colorado Book Awards Young Adult Literature winner Meg Long’s book Cold the Night, Fast the Wolves.

 Established in 1989, the Colorado Center for the Book promotes the value of reading and writing throughout the state by its promotion of literacy and celebration of the written word.
 It was originally part of the Colorado Department of Education, and became an independent nonprofit organization in 1995.
 In 2001 it received the Library of Congress’ annual Daniel Boorstin Award as the best Center for the Book in the nation.
 Colorado Center for the Book and Colorado Humanities merged in 2004 to combine the organizations’ missions and efforts to help promote literature, and literacy-based programs statewide.